earth-metabolome-initiative/metrin-kg/README.md

 | `--run-trydb-kg`    | Generate RDF Knowledge Graph for TRY-db                 |

-3. Run the full pipeline:
+4. Run the full pipeline:

 ```bash
 python main.py --run-wd-fetcher --run-globi-match --run-trydb-match --run-globi-kg --run-trydb-kg --config config.txt
 ```

+Note: This might take a while.
+If you only want to reproduce the KG, skip to point-8 directly.
+Note that if you have copied the data from the METRIN-KG zenodo repository, all accessory files are already available.

-4. Run only Wikidata fetcher:
+5. Run only Wikidata fetcher:

 ```bash
 python main.py --run-wd-fetcher --config config.txt
 ```

+Note: If you just want to reproduce the KG, you don't need to perform this step because the data directory already has the relevant files (if the METRIN-KG zenodo contents are copied correctly).

-5. Run only GloBI/TRY-db taxonomy matching:
+6. Run only GloBI/TRY-db taxonomy matching:

 ```bash
 python main.py --run-globi-match --config config.txt